CMW20SMB - Microwave CANDY - Free user manual and instructions

 Installation

-- Select a level surface that provide enough open space for the intake and/or outlet vents.
+- Select a level surface that provides enough open space for the intake and/or outlet vents.

 void.